elogvse.org

 Introduction to Electoral Systems

-Electoral systems shape how votes become seats, how governments are formed, and how fairly different voices are represented.
-This course introduces majoritarian, proportional, and mixed systems, and helps learners compare how each model affects governance, inclusivity, and political stability.
+Electoral systems shape how votes become seats, how representatives are chosen, how governments are formed, and how different voices are represented.
+This course introduces majoritarian, proportional, and mixed systems, helping learners compare how each model affects representation, governance, inclusivity, electoral accountability, and political stability.

 Comparative Study how systems differ across countries